 As for the destroyed universes, either the angels will bring them back or Goku and friends will spend the next year searching for the Super Dragonballs so they can make their wish.
 The two Zen'o will hang around them, creating an interesting if awkward and unnerving dynamic.
 It might even lead to them better understanding the value of human life.
 Even if Frieza doesn't get the wish, he could probably still suggest the idea of him taking up the reins to Zen'o and appealing to their childish nature, though he'd have to be very careful.

-- Confirmed, but nothing came of it, as Botamo and Magetta interrumpted their match and Hit focused on Universe 11.
+- Confirmed, but nothing came of it, as Botamo and Magetta interrupted their match and Hit focused on Universe 11.

 - Alternative, Universe 10 will win.
 After all, all those characters are complete jokes, and after Universe 11 and 6, is the universe with the most screentime focus.

-- Jossed with Hit, Universe 10, Gohan and Vegeta.
+- Jossed with Hit, Universe 10, Gohan, Vegeta and Goku.
+The winner is Android 17.

 - Something like Roccol or Coli.